kebasaa/Parrot-Sequoia-access/README.md

 - Open ports on WIFI (192.168.47.1)
   - 21 FTP (for data access)
-  - 22 SSH (requires an unknown root password, see below how to change it)
+  - 22 SSH (requires a root password, see below how to change it)
   - 80 HTTP interface (to control the camera)
   - 53 (unknown purpose)
   - 9050 ADB shell
 - Open ports on USB (10.1.1.2)
   - 21 FTP (for data access)
-  - 22 SSH (requires an unknown root password, see below how to change it)
+  - 22 SSH (requires a root password, see below how to change it)
   - 80 HTTP interface (to control the camera)
   - 9050 ADB shell